jakuboskera/argocd-kind-terraform/README.md

 #### Access to Argo CD

-T port-forward to argocd app, it will be available on <http://localhost:8080>
+To port-forward to argocd app, it will be available on <http://localhost:8080>

 ```bash
 make argocd-port-forward